 Verification and certification service revenues consist of fees charged for verification audits and other verification and certification related services that the Company performs for customers.
 Fees earned from our WFCF labeling program are also included in our verification and certification revenues as it represents a value-added extension of our source verification.
-Verification and certification service revenue for the year ended December 31, 2021 increased approximately \$1.8 million, or 12.7% compared to 2020.
-Overall, the increase is due primarily to increased customer demand for our product offerings.
+Verification and certification service revenue for the year ended December 31, 2022 increased approximately \$1.6 million, or 9.7% compared to 2021.
+Overall, the increase is due primarily to increased customer awareness and demand for our product offerings.

 Our product sales are an ancillary part of our verification and certification services and represent sales of cattle identification ear tags.
-Product sales for the year ended December 31, 2021 decreased slightly by approximately \$29,000, or 0.8% compared to 2020.
-Overall, our product sales have been stable in response to the requirement for source and age verification using an identification tag at birth for cattle.
+Product sales for the year ended December 31, 2022 increased approximately \$0.5 million or 13.9% compared to 2021, primarily due to increased pricing reflective of the market, and limited supply elsewhere in the market.

-Costs of revenues (for services and product sales) for the verification and certification segment for the year ended December 31, 2021 were approximately \$10.8 million compared to approximately \$9.9 million in 2020.
-Gross margin (including intercompany sales) for the year ended December 31, 2021 increased slightly to 45.5% compared to 44.7% in 2020.
-The changes are primarily due to a change in product mix of our offerings which included new customers and new offerings.
+Costs of revenues (for services and product sales) for the verification and certification segment for the year ended December 31, 2022 were approximately \$12.1 million compared to approximately \$10.8 million in 2021.
+Gross margin for the year ended December 31, 2022 decreased slightly to 45.0% compared to 45.5% in 2021.
+The decline is primarily due to increases in compensation related costs due to a tight labor market and inflation, offset by increased margins for our product sales.
 Our margins are generally impacted by various costs such as cost of products, salaries and benefits, insurance and taxes.

-Selling, general and administrative expenses for the year ended December 31, 2021 increased 14.1% compared to 2020.
-Overall, the increase in our selling, general and administrative expenses is due to increased discretionary compensation expense, public listing costs and in part to an increase in depreciation, amortization and personnel costs from shifting certain assets and personnel from SureHarvest to WFCF in 2020 to better support the entire Company.
+Selling, general and administrative expenses for the year ended December 31, 2022 increased 6.7% compared to 2021.
+Overall, the increase in our selling, general and administrative expenses is due to increased compensation related costs due to a tight labor market and inflation, as well as, an increase in headcount.

 Software and related consulting revenue is a revenue stream specific to our acquisitions of SureHarvest and Postelsia.
 Offerings include a wide range of professional consulting services and technology solutions that support our verification business and generate incremental revenue specific to the food and agricultural industry.
-For the year ended December 31, 2021, software and related consulting service revenue increased approximately 4.1% over 2020 predominately due to the acquisition of Postelsia during 2020, offset by customer-related budget delays for significant software enhancements because of COVID-19 concerns which results in a decrease in the number of billable hours of staff focused on software enhancements and upgrades.
+For the year ended December 31, 2022, software and related consulting service revenue increased approximately 40.5% over 2021, due to a significant short-term engagement with a Japanese party to promote Japanese seafood products into the American supply chain.
+While we do not believe this engagement will be an annual recurring source of revenue for our consulting segment, we are hopeful that it is a long-term potential opportunity for our verification and certification segment.
+Additionally, because this was a short-term engagement, it is not necessarily indicative of the results that may be achieved for any other quarter or for the full fiscal year.

-Costs of revenues for our software and related consulting segment for the years ended December 31, 2021 and 2020 were approximately \$1.4 and \$1.2 million, respectively.
-For the year ended December 31, 2021, gross margin (including intercompany sales) had decreased to 33.9% from 40.6% in 2020.
-The decrease in gross margin is due primarily to increased cost of labor to support our enhancements to our customer's technology.
+Costs of revenues for our software and related consulting segment for the years ended December 31, 2022 and 2021 were approximately \$2.3 and \$1.4 million, respectively.
+For the year ended December 31, 2022, gross margin had decreased to 20.0% from 33.9% in 2021.
+The decrease in gross margin is due primarily to increased cost of contract labor to support the short-term consulting engagement mentioned above.

-Selling, general and administrative expenses for the year ended December 31, 2021 decreased 56.7% compared to 2020.
-The decrease is predominately due to the decrease in depreciation, amortization and personnel costs from shifting certain assets and personnel from SureHarvest to WFCF in 2020 to better support the entire Company.
+Selling, general and administrative expenses for the year ended December 31, 2022 decreased 16.4% compared to 2021.
+The decrease is predominately due to the decrease in depreciation and personnel costs, slightly offset by increased travel related expenses.